 Today, I will be sending out a new issue of the Growing Bookworms email newsletter.
 (If you would like to subscribe, you can find a sign-up form here.)
-The Growing Bookworms newsletter contains content from my blog focused on growing joyful learners, mainly bookworms, but also mathematicians and learners of all types.
-The newsletter is usually sent out every three to four weeks.
-This issue is a tiny bit early because I'm going to be away from my computer for most of this week, and have some things I'd like to share before I go.
+The Growing Bookworms newsletter contains content from my blog focused on children's and young adult books and raising readers.
+I usually send the newsletter out every two weeks.